If you are considering raising a concern, it is worthwhile familiarising yourself with the available information.

 Find out who you can talk to in your organisation

 Where possible, we would always recommend you try and raise any concerns as soon as possible with your line manager, supervisor or mentor, either informally or formally.
 If you feel you are unable to raise the concern with your manager, then you may need to speak to another member of the management team, or other identified person or mechanism as identified in your organisation's raising concerns (whistleblowing) policy.

 The policy should outline who you can talk to for advice before raising a concern.
 This could be a raising concerns ambassador or champion, HR advisor or union representative.
-More recently, organisations have appointed Freedom to Speak Up guardians, so find out who in your organisation you can talk to.
+More recently, organisations have appointed Freedom to Speak Up guardians, so find out who your guardian is.

 Know where you can access independent advice

 If you are unsure about an incident, you may find it helpful to seek independent advice from the national Whistleblowing Helpline, Public Concern at Work or Citizen's Advice.

 The national Whistleblowing Helpline provides free, independent and confidential advice to all staff and contracted workers within health and social care.
 While the helpline cannot investigate concerns on behalf of individuals, it can provide invaluable advice on whether your concern is indeed whistleblowing and to talk you through the process to ensure it is followed correctly.
 They are also able to advise on how you can escalate the concern with a relevant prescribed body if needed.

 To speak to a helpline advisor call 08000 724 725 between 8am and 6pm Monday to Friday.
 An answer machine and ring-back service is available for calls outside of these times.
 Alternatively you can email firstname.lastname@example.org.